solvaholic/octodns-sync/docs/add_pr_comment.md

 ## Configure the workflow

-_Note: If users will propose DNS changes in pull requests **from forks** then it may be necessary to work around some GitHub token permission constraints._
+_Note: If users will propose DNS changes in pull requests **from forks** then it may be necessary to work around some GitHub token permission constraints.
+See [pull_request_target.md] for more details._

 ### @peter-evans' `create-or-update-comment` Action